Low Interest Rates for Eligible Buyers

 Affordable Down Payment

-With a Fixed Rate Mortgage from PrimeWay, you can put as little as 5% down and buy a home now instead of postponing your dream of homeownership.
+With a Fixed Rate Mortgage from PrimeWay, you can make a down payment of 5%.
+If you are a first-time homebuyer, you can make a down payment of as little as 3% allowing you to buy a home now instead of postponing your dream.

 Fixed Rate Mortgage FAQs